Fallacy of Nothingness, Emptiness Teaching – Part 39

 Previous discussion reconciled God's Will and individual's free will.
 The next question was inevitable considering it's wide-spread status.
-It's to do with notion that existence is a void, empty-ness, nothing-ness.
+It's to do with notion that existence is a void or nothing-ness.

-Student posits, “You says reality is One, devoid of attributes, Brahman.
-Meaning it's nothingness, a void, emptiness!“
+Student posits, “You say reality is One, devoid of attributes.
+Meaning it's nothingness, a void!

-” If the final Reality is a void, a nothing… how will you explain the fact of existence of yourself and the world?
+” If the final Reality is a void, or nothing — how will you explain the fact of existence of yourself and the world?

-If you and the world do not exist, then neither can emptiness… since there would be no one to declare, “Truth is emptiness, nothingness“.
+If you and the world do not exist, then neither can nothing-ness exist, since there would be no one to declare, “Truth is nothingness“.

 The logic of cause and effect demands an effect must reflect it's cause.